Xapier14/Xapier14.AdventOfCode/README.md

 # Xapier14.AdventOfCode
 A simple Advent of Code API for .NET.
-Provides authentication, input retrieval, and assertion.
+Provides authentication, input retrieval, answer submission and assertion.

 ## Installation
 1. Add the package to your project.